-I Still Miss Jerry Lewis and The M.D.A.
+I Miss Jerry Lewis and The M.D.A.
 Labor Day Telethon

-Here it is the 2018 Labor Day holiday weekend.
+Well the Labor Day holiday weekend is here already.
 Where has the time gone?
 Weren’t basketballs just bouncing on Quincy’s streets during Memorial Day?
 Holidays and traditions seem to go hand in hand.
-Gus Macker, which will come to an end in 2 years, is held on Memorial Day weekend and The Jerry Lewis Muscular Dystrophy Telethon used to be held during Labor Day weekend.
+Gus Macker, which will come to an end next year, is held on Memorial Day weekend and The Jerry Lewis Muscular Dystrophy Telethon used to be held during Labor Day weekend.
 Unfortunately, it no longer exists.
 The demise of the Telethon, in my opinion, happened when they fired Jerry Lewis.
 Lewis was a part of the Muscular Dystrophy Telethon from 1966 to 2010.
 For 44 years Jerry Lewis, who passed away on August 20, 2017, brought some of the best entertainers to our homes through our television sets and for a great cause.

 It all ended prior to the 2011 show when he was asked not to return for reasons that are still unknown today and without him, the telethon suffered.
 After Lewis was dismissed, the 24 hour telethon was whittled down to just 3 hours.
 It ran a few years under different names and eventually discontinued in 2015.